Saturday 24 July 2021

 In the second half of the concert we focus on music associated with Prince Philip himself, including works performed at his wedding and recent funeral.
 Accompanying us on the organ will be Luke Bond, who in his position as Assistant Organist at St George’s Chapel, Windsor was organist for the Duke’s funeral in April.
 He will also be playing organ music he performed at this service.

-Do join us at St Margaret’s Church to hear a very wide variety of choral works from the eighteenth century to the present day, and reflect and learn about the interesting Royal history behind these works.
+Do join us at the University Church to hear a very wide variety of choral works from the eighteenth century to the present day, and reflect and learn about the interesting Royal history behind these works.

-Covid safety: Reduced seating to maintain social distancing.
-Face coverings required.
+Covid safety: Seating has been arranged to ensure ample social distancing.
+Face coverings advised.

-17/6/21 UPDATE This concert has been changed to 24th July.
+17/6/21 UPDATE This concert has been changed to 24th July in the University Church.
 Existing ticket holders have been contacted.